João Frederico Caldwell

-João Frederico Caldwell (c.
-1801 – 26 February 1873) was a Portuguese-born Brazilian marshal and politician who was a military figure during the 19th century.
-He was known for his extensive career since the Pernambuco revolt and was one of the main leaders of the Paraguayan Invasion of Rio Grande do Sul during the Corrientes campaign of the Paraguayan War.
+João Frederico Caldwell (born John Frederick Caldwell; 16 February 1801 – 26 February 1873) was a Portuguese-born Brazilian marshal and politician who was a military figure during the 19th century.
+He was known for his extensive career since the Pernambuco revolt and was one of the main Brazilian leaders during the Paraguayan Invasion of Rio Grande do Sul in the Corrientes campaign of the Paraguayan War.

 Origin

-Caldwell was the son of the British general Frederick Caldwell and his mother was from Santarém in Portugal.
+Caldwell was born on 16 February 1801 in Santarém, Portugal, the son of Lieutenant General Frederick Caldwell, an Irishman, and Louisa Vaughan.